Badges and Bells

 are of high quality.

-A genuine 5 1/2 inch boat badge (centre) and a small scale replica of the
+And the genuine 5 1/2 inch boat badge (centre) with a small scale replica of the

-screen plaque made by a commercial firm in the 1930s Can you distinguish the genuine from the copy?
+screen plaque made by a commercial firm in the 1930s on the right Can you distinguish the genuine from the copy?

 By 1934 large numbers of old

 warships were laid up and the expectation was that they would in time

 be scrapped.
 Consequently, on 12 April 1934 Admiralty Fleet Order (AFO)

 867, "Ships Bells for Disposal", was issued listing bells from eighty

 named ships for sale to ships' officers and others at prices from £1 to

 £5.
 They included the bells of twelve V & Ws: Vanoc, Vega, Verity, Veteran, Viceroy, Vimy, Vortigern, Wallace, Watchman, Wessex, Wild Swan, Witch and Worcester.
 Most of them had a diameter of 10 3/4 inches and a weight of 27 lbs.